Measles resurgence in the United States: 2019 Pacific Northwest outbreak

-New York
+2019 New York outbreak

 New York experienced outbreaks in New York City and Rockland County in 2018 and 2019.

 Between October 2018 and April 2019, 423 confirmed cases of measles were reported in New York City.
 The areas of Williamsburg and Borough Park, two Brooklyn neighborhoods with a high concentration of Orthodox Jews, have been most heavily affected.
 In response to the outbreak, Mayor Bill de Blasio declared a state of emergency and ordered mandatory vaccinations in the neighborhoods corresponding to the ZIP codes 11205, 11206, 11211, and 11249.
 It required that everyone living or working in the neighborhood who is more than six months old receive a vaccination or be subject to a $1,000 fine.
 Prior to the order, the health commissioner had required schools and day care centers in the area deny service to unvaccinated students to prevent the disease from spreading.
 In April, city officials ordered the closure of a preschool that refused to cooperate with requests for vaccination information.

 From October to April, 153 cases of measles were confirmed in Rockland County, New York.
 Despite 17,000 doses of the MMR vaccination being given, the vaccination rate of children in the area was 72.9 percent as of April.

 In December 2018, public health officials in Rockland County banned unvaccinated students from attending school.
 Parents of 42 students at Green Meadow Waldorf School, a private school, sued the Rockland County health department, but a judge denied the request to overturn the order.
 According to the health department, Green Meadow Waldorf School had a 56% vaccination rate.

 In March 2019, a flight attendant flew from NYC to Tel Aviv, Israel.
-Passengers on the flight were informed several days later that the woman had developed measles encephalitis and is in the intensive care unit (ICU) on a ventilator.
+Passengers on the flight were informed several days later that the woman had developed measles encephalitis and was in the intensive care unit (ICU) on a ventilator.
 The Israeli Ministry of Health reported that the woman may have been exposed in New York or in Israel.

 In April 2019, a state of emergency was declared in Rockland County, and unvaccinated children were barred from public places for 30 days.
 Parents of unvaccinated children that did not abide by this condition faced up to six months in jail or a $500 fine.
 A judge later lifted this ban, saying that the outbreak did not qualify for an emergency order.
 That month, New York began considering legislation to join the seven states and Washington, D.C. that allow children 14 years of age and older to seek vaccination without parental consent.

 In June 2019, New York enacted a law repealing religious and philosophical exemptions for vaccination.
 The association of the outbreak with the Jewish community led to a rise in instances of antisemitism being expressed in New York.